-For AV integrators with engineering backlog, overloaded teams, or rooms waiting on documentation.
+For AV integrators with backlog, documentation bottlenecks, or rooms waiting on engineering.

-Engineering backlog slows projects long before anyone says it out loud.
-Deadlines compress, documentation gets rushed, and install teams inherit the risk.
+Engineering backlog usually shows up before anyone says it out loud.
+Deadlines compress, documentation quality drops, and install teams inherit the risk.

-Cognitive AV acts as an external design desk for defined rooms and engineering packages.
-You provide the room requirements, standards, and constraints.
-We return structured documentation your installers and PMs can actually use.
+Cognitive AV acts as a bounded external engineering layer for defined rooms, drawing packages, and documentation cleanup.
+You provide the standards, constraints, and project context.
+We return structured AV documentation your PMs and installers can actually use.

 Audit and correction of incomplete, inconsistent, or high-risk documentation before it becomes a field problem.

-Reserved design desk availability for recurring partners who need faster response during backlog periods.
+Priority availability for recurring partners who need faster turnaround during backlog periods.

 Packages are structured to be installer-ready, IT-aware, and easier to review, revise, and hand off.